octantbio/octopus/README.md

 under a unique folder.
 We typically use the default folder name produced by the sequencer as an identifier.
 Second, many steps in the OCTOPUS pipeline will process the file name of the fastq's.
 To avoid issues, make sure all unique information is contained before the first underscore in your SampleSheet (most Illumina sequencers will automatically convert any \_'s in the `Sample_Name` column of the SampleSheet to -'s anyways).
 Importantly, the pipeline will trim out anything between the first underscore and the read specifier (e.g. `my-reads_foo_bar_baz_R1.fastq.gz -> my-reads_R1.fastq.gz`) to ensure everything behaves properly.

-Alternatively, you can manually add fastq's to the [pipeline](pipeline) folder provided they are in their own folder and are not symlinks to outside of the `octopus` folder (if you are following our docker instructions).
+Alternatively, you can manually add fastq's under `./octopus/pipeline/*run-id*/fastqs` provided they are not symlinks to outside of the `octopus` folder (if you are following our docker instructions).

 ### Reference Library

-If you know the sequences of you plasmids _a priori_ you should include them as `./octopus/data/run-id/input.fasta`.
+Next, place a fasta file containing the sequences of the plasmids you are trying to sequence under `./octopus/data/*run-id*/input.fasta`.
 The OCTOPUS pipeline will also automatically parse any barcodes in the form of N's for downstream analyses.

+Similar to the fastq's, you can manually place `input.fasta` at `./octopus/pipeline/*run-id*/input.fasta`.

+#### De Novo Assembly

 If you do not know your input, run `make de-novo` instead to take the pipeline through the _de novo_ assembly step.
-If you forget, and run `make all` the pipeline will refuse to run.
+If you forget, and run `make all` the pipeline will throw an error.

 ## The Pipeline